MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-10-17-integrating-mobilefirst-foundation-8-in-ionic2-based-apps.md

 ``` javascript
 balance;
 ```

-Finally, add the `getBalance()` function that will make the adapter call.
+Finally, add a `getBalance()` function that will make the adapter call.

 ```javascript
 getBalance(){